ahmetnuysal/ahmetnuysal/README.md

 # 💫 About Me:
-University of the Turkish Aeronautical Association<br>Undergraduate Electrical and Electronics Engineering Student
+Electrical and Electronics Engineer / IT Engineer

 ## 🌐 Socials: